MIPT-Oulu/CTlab/README.md

 ## Future version

-The future version will include a new imaging target and a technical image quality analysis tool.
+The future version will include

+- a new imaging target
+- a technical image quality analysis tool